 It's difficult to know where to start when studying for the AP World History test.
-The few months you have to study for the class are dwarfed by the thousands of years of history covered by the curriculum.
-The good news is that the AP exam mainly asks you to look at long-term trends rather than minute details, so it's not as daunting to review for as you might think.
+The few months you have to study for the exam are dwarfed by the nearly 1,000 years of history covered by the curriculum.
+The good news is that this AP exam mainly asks you to look at long-term trends rather than minute details, so it's not as daunting to review for as you might think.

 What's on the AP World History Exam?

 The AP World History test has undergone some big changes for 2019-20, so it's important that you know what to expect on test day.
 Previously, the AP exam covered thousands of years of human history and development; now, however, it only covers about 800 years (1200 CE to the present).
 Due to these changes, the course and test have been renamed AP World History: Modern (an AP World History: Ancient test is currently in development).

 Note that the overall format and structure of the exam itself hasn't changed since 2018, just the content.

 So what's on the new AP World History exam?
 This test covers six themes and nine units.
 For links to notes that go through all the content, you can check out our AP World History study guide.